-Two articles I read recently brought home, once more, the absolute lack of a cohesive national debate on “healthcare for all Indians” which is currently a hot topic in New Delhi.
-Continue reading
+Two articles I read recently brought home, once more, the absolute lack of a cohesive national debate on "healthcare for all Indians" which is currently a hot topic in New Delhi.
+One of the articles observed that the Maharashtra state government had yet to deliver on its very dated promise to provide free medicines to … Continue reading India and universal healthcare : public engagement needed

 India’s compulsory licence to Natco : follow-up thoughts